Soft, stretchy, and holds up well even when washed.

 Nowadays, there are fewer loopwheel machines than before, but most of the sweatshirts produced until the mid 1960s, now called vintage sweatshirts, were made of this fabric.
 Even decades later, these sweatshirts continue to fascinate their fans as secondhand items, which is a testament to their high durability and good quality.

-The loopwheeled fabric of THE Sweat Crew neck Pullover and THE Sweat Zip up Hoodie uses American Pima Cotton.
+The loopwheeled fabric of THE Sweat Crew neck Pullover uses American Pima Cotton.
 By twisting its threads as much as possible during spinning, we are able eliminate diagonal skewing and create special thread with great flexibility.

 In other words, we maintain the natural condition of the cotton by not applying too much force to the material from as early as the thread-making stage.